mahlatse077/demo-repo/README.md

-Repository containing all the example and notes for the Github Actions course.This has been edited
+Repository containing all the example and notes for the Github Actions course.This has been edited again